CNES/demcompare/example/README.md

 * `point_cloud.laz`: a point cloud generated with CARS with panchromatic images P01 and P02,
 * `rpc.XML`: a RPC file of panchromatic P01,
 * `texture_image.tif`: a texture image extracted from panchromatic P01 (top left point at (col, row) = (15029, 17016)),
+* `config_reconstruct.json`: an example of configuration to launch the reconstruction pipeline.
-* `config.json`: an example of configuration to launch the reconstruction pipeline.
+* `config_evaluate.json`: an example of configuration to launch the evaluation pipeline between the input point cloud and the output of the reconstruction pipeline.

 To launch the code, please follow the guidelines below:
 ```bash